Sea Life Seen From the Ferry

 Local Sea Life You Can Spot While on a Ferry Ride

 The diversity of wildlife in the Delaware Bay is amazing, but it can be difficult to get close enough view to spot many of them from the shore.
-Luckily from the decks of the Cape May - Lewes Ferry you can experience a 360-degree view of much of the marine life it has to offer!
-Many of the more common dolphins and whales can be seen through several seasons as they travel up and down the coast during migration seasons.
-It's not unusual to spot seals resting on shoals during the winter.
+Luckily, from the decks of the Cape May - Lewes Ferry you can experience a 360-degree view of much of the marine life it has to offer!
+Many of the more common dolphins can be seen through several seasons, and though not quite as common an occurance as dolphins, whales can often be spotted as they travel up and down the coast during migration seasons.
+In fact, Conde Nast recently ranked Cape May as one of the best spots in the US for whale watching, so make sure to keep your eyes peeled!
+Additionally, it's not unusual to spot seals resting on shoals during the winter.
 Regardless of when you're traveling, be sure to keep your eyes on the water, but don't worry too much that you'll miss anything.
 The captain and crew always have their eyes out for local whales and dolphins and make loudspeaker announcements to let you know when they appear, and where on the boat you can get the best view.
 Although our ferries have a set course, it's not unusual for a captain to slow the boat, or take a slight detour to let passengers get a more spectacular view.

 Here's a quick run down of some of the sealife you're likely to see on the Bay.
 But, if birds are more your cup of tea, be sure to check out our tips for birdwatching from the Ferry.